snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 }
 {% endhighlight %}

-However, unlike cluster configuration tags which actually tag the EMR cluster, playbook tags don't have any effect in EMR.
+However, unlike the cluster configuration tags which actually tag the EMR cluster, playbook tags don't have any effect in EMR.

 Note that, compared with version 0.2.0 of Dataflow Runner, the playbook schema version has changed to 1-0-1.
-1-0-1 being fully backward compatible, if you do not wish to use the tags introduced in this release you do not have to change anything.
+1-0-1 is fully backward compatible, so if you do not wish to use the tags introduced in this release you do not have to change anything.

 The up-to-date playbook schema can be found on [GitHub][avro-schema].